artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     ('Turn to heading 30 degrees.', 'driving')
     ```

-5. **[10 points]** Now, given an arbitrary input sentence, and an m by n matrix of sentence embeddings, write a function `closestSentence(sentence, sentenceEmbeddings)` that returns the index of the closest sentence to the input.
+5. **[10 points]** Now, given an arbitrary input sentence, and an m by n matrix of sentence embeddings, write a function `closestSentence(self, sentence, sentenceEmbeddings)` that returns the index of the closest sentence to the input.
 This should be the row vector which is closest to the sentence vector of the input.
-Depending on the indices of your implementation of `sentenceToEmbeddings(commandTypeToSentences)`, the following output may vary.
+Depending on the indices of your implementation of `sentenceToEmbeddings(self, commandTypeToSentences)`, the following output may vary.

     ```python
-    >>> sentenceEmbeddings, _ = sentenceToEmbeddings(loadTrainingSentences("data/r2d2TrainingSentences.txt"))
+    >>> sentenceEmbeddings, _ = X.sentenceToEmbeddings(loadTrainingSentences("data/r2d2TrainingSentences.txt"))
-    >>> closestSentence("Lights on.", sentenceEmbeddings)
+    >>> X.closestSentence("Lights on.", sentenceEmbeddings)
     32
     ```

-6. **[25 points]** Now, given an arbitrary input sentence, and a file path to r2d2 commands, write a function `getCategory(sentence, file_path)` that returns the category that that sentence should belong to.
+6. **[25 points]** Now, given an arbitrary input sentence, and a file path to r2d2 commands, write a function `getCategory(self, sentence, file_path)` that returns the category that that sentence should belong to.
 You should also map sentences that don’t really fit into any of the categories to a new category, “no”, and return “no” if the input sentence does not really fit into any of the categories.

     Simply finding the closest sentence and outputting that category may not be enough for this function.
 We suggest trying out a k-nearest neighbors approach, and scoring the neighbors in some way to find which category is the best fit.
 You can write new helper functions to help out.
 Also, which kind of words appear in almost all sentences and so are not a good way to distinguish between sentence meanings?

     ```python
-    >>> getCategory("Turn your lights green.", "data/r2d2TrainingSentences.txt")
+    >>> X.getCategory("Turn your lights green.", "data/r2d2TrainingSentences.txt")
     'light'
-    >>> getCategory("Drive forward for two feet.", "data/r2d2TrainingSentences.txt")
+    >>> X.getCategory("Drive forward for two feet.", "data/r2d2TrainingSentences.txt")
     'driving'
-    >>> getCategory("Do not laugh at me.", "data/r2d2TrainingSentences.txt")
+    >>> X.getCategory("Do not laugh at me.", "data/r2d2TrainingSentences.txt")
     'no'
     ```

     Your implementation for this function can be as free as you want.
 We will test your function on a test set of sentences.
 Our training set will be ` r2d2TrainingSentences.txt `, and our test set will be similar to the development set called `r2d2DevelopmentSentences.txt` which we have provided for testing your implementation locally (however, there will be differences, so try not to overfit!).
 Your accuracy will be compared to scores which we believe are relatively achievable.
 Anything greater than or equal to a 75% accuracy on the test set will receive a 100%, and anything lower than a 60% accuracy will receive no partial credit.
 To encourage friendly competition, we have also set up a leaderboard so that you can see how well you are doing against peers.

-    **[5 points]** To help you with your implementation of `getCategory`, we require that you fill out the code stub for `accuracy(training_file_path, dev_file_path)`.
+    **[5 points]** To help you with your implementation of `getCategory`, we require that you fill out the code stub for `accuracy(self, training_file_path, dev_file_path)`.
 This function should test your implementation of `getCategory` faithfully using paths to training and development sets as input.
 Don't worry about the efficiency of this function!
 Located in the `data` folder is a development set `r2d2DevelopmentSentences.txt` which we have provided for testing your implementation of `getCategory` locally.

     ```python
-    >>> accuracy("data/r2d2TrainingSentences.txt", "data/r2d2DevelopmentSentences.txt")
+    >>> X.accuracy("data/r2d2TrainingSentences.txt", "data/r2d2DevelopmentSentences.txt")
     0.75
     ```

+    **Note** Before you submit, you need to indicate which Magnitude file you decide to use for your `getCategory` function.
+If you decide on using the Google Word2Vec vectors, change the `magnitudeFile` variable at the beginning of Section 2 to `"google"`.
+If you decide that you like the GloVE vectors better, change the `magnitudeFile` variable to `"glove"`.
+Doing so is **very important**, as this may change how accurate your `getCategory` function is.

 <!--
     Your implementation for `getCategory` can be as free as you want.
 We will test your function on a test set of sentences.
 Our training set will be ` r2d2TrainingSentences.txt `, and our test set will be similar to the development set `r2d2DevelopmentSentences.txt` (however, there will be differences, so try not to overfit!).
 Your accuracy will be compared to scores which we believe are relatively achievable.
 Anything greater than or equal to a 75% accuracy on the test set will receive a 100%, and anything lower than a 60% accuracy will receive no partial credit.
 To encourage friendly competition, we have also set up a leaderboard so that you can see how well you are doing against peers.